Hy-Fly/Joomla-Hello-Front-End/README.md

 This guide continues from the tutorial 'Developing an MVC Component' (aka the 'Hello World' tutorial) from this Joomla site: https://docs.joomla.org/J3.x:Developing_an_MVC_Component.

+See also [the wiki](https://github.com/Hy-Fly/Joomla-Hello-Front-End/wiki) for documentation.

 Version history:

+v1-24 2016-04	add import with summary screen

 v1-23 2016-04	add csv and xlsx import